 Having a mentor brings a lot to the table, as they are able to provide a new perspective of looking at things.

 How did you recruit your first team?
 How difficult was it to get people on board during the initial stages?

 I haven’t recruited a team till now but will be expanding soon.

 What are 3 key things that you have learned as an entrepreneur?

 - I have learned that each day will have a new challenge and you will get to learn new things every day.

 - Making mistakes is important as you get to learn from them.

-- Understanding the market and their requirements is of utmost important for your business.
+- Understanding the market and its requirements is of the utmost importance for your business.

 What would you describe as your biggest moments of success in your business?